Prix AIVP Antoine Rufenacht

 RECOGNIZING SUSTAINABLE PORT CITY DESIGN

 The development of port and urban activities is a major challenge in an increasingly uncertain environment, political and social contexts.
 Port cities of all sizes and types have to reinvent themselves systemically, as they are at the forefront of major global and societal changes.
 In this context, the spatial relationship between the port and city, two distinct entities, at once antagonist and interdependent, constitutes a prosperous breeding ground from which remarkable urban projects have emerged.
 Indeed, port cities together with port authorities on the five continents, have re-examined the port-city relationship through the prism of unique urban developments and emblematic architectural works.
-The AIVP Prize Antoine Rufenacht aims to celebrate these outstanding port city projects and the way they address the port city relationships in the context of sustainable development.

 How the Prize is awarded?